Aho scores 2, including 0T winner, as Hurricanes beat Bruins

 RALEIGH, N.C.
+(AP) -- Sebastian Aho seems to be coming along nicely in his rookie season with the Carolina Hurricanes.

-(AP) -- Sebastian Aho's second goal of the game, 1:34 into overtime, lifted the Carolina Hurricanes to a 4-3 victory over the Boston Bruins on Sunday.
+The 19-year-old Finnish winger scored his second goal of the game 1:34 into overtime to lift Carolina to a 4-3 victory over the Boston Bruins on Sunday.

+It was the second two-goal game of the season for the slender second-round pick from the 2015 draft, who has been a key reason Carolina has been so dominant (12-4-1) at home this season.

+''He's a good player and a smart player,'' Hurricanes coach Bill Peters said. ''He's had a steady progression in his development.
+Hanging onto pucks, making plays.
+It would be nice if he became a little more selfish, took it to the net more and looked to be a shooter.
+But he's a 19-year-old kid and his progression is right where you expect it.
+And he's responsible defensively.
+He doesn't have to cheat to generate offense, and he's got pride away from the puck.''

-Derek Ryan and Jay McClement also scored for the Hurricanes, and Camm Ward finished with 32 saves.
+Derek Ryan and Jay McClement also scored for the Hurricanes, and Cam Ward finished with 32 saves.
 Carolina won two of the three meetings between the teams, with all three going beyond regulation.

 Tim Schallar, David Backes and Brad Marchand scored for Boston and Zane McIntyre stopped 26 shots in his first career appearance against Carolina.